-First of all, give a practice paper a go.
-Don’t worry about using up the scanty resources available to you in terms of having only a few BMAT sanctioned papers available, and instead try one – this then gives you an exact idea of where your weaknesses are and how much time you should allocate to them for revision.
-There are plenty of practice questions out there on the web and in books all of a similar style – the only difference really is the layout in an exam paper style!
-Don’t be afraid if your first paper doesn’t go as planned, because it’ll give you a really good idea of where your weaknesses are.
+First of all, read our BMAT guide and then give a practice paper a go.
+Don’t worry about using up the scant resources available to you, with only a few BMAT sanctioned papers available, and instead just try one to start with.
+This will give you an idea of where your weaknesses are and how much time you should allocate to them for revision.
+There are plenty of practice questions out there online and in books, all of a similar style – the only real difference is the layout in an exam paper!
+Don’t worry if your first paper doesn’t go as planned, because it will give you a good idea of where your weaknesses are.

-With regards to the written section, focus on getting the essay done to time and making some sort of logical conclusion, then try and get it marked by a tutor or teacher if you can.
-Try and practice an essay every few days and on a variety of topics, not just the titles you think you’d pick.
-If you get a difficult paper with titles you don’t like, you’re going to have to be used to writing about things you haven’t necessarily given any thought to before the exam.
+With regards to the written section, focus on getting the essay done to time and making some sort of logical conclusion, then try to get it marked by a tutor or teacher if you can.
+Try to practise an essay every few days and cover a variety of topics – not just the topics that you think you would pick.
+If you end up getting a difficult paper with topics you don’t like, you’ll need to be used to writing about things that you haven’t necessarily given much thought to before the exam.

-Don’t do all the hard stuff or all the easy stuff at the same time.
-The BMAT revision can be a demoralising task master, so make sure you spread out revising the things you sort of know against the things you don’t know- that way you always know you can do something and you don’t end up feeling like the exam is impossible.
-If you really struggle with remembering formulas for physics but know your biology skills are top-notch, try and do a bit of both.
+Don’t just do all of the hard stuff or all of the easy stuff at the same time.
+BMAT revision can be tough, so make sure you spread out revising the things you already sort of know with the things you don’t know.
+This way, you’ll always know that you can do something and you won’t end up feeling like the looming exam is impossible.
+For example, if you really struggle to remember formulas for physics but know your biology skills are top-notch, try to do a bit of both.

-Also try not to omit things you know you’re strong on.
-As tempting as it is to solely focus on your weaknesses, remember your strengths also need some time just to get used to the question styles.
-There’s no point doing all this work to strengthen your biology if you then don’t do so well on the physics you think you’re stellar at.
+Try not to omit areas that you know you’re already strong in.
+As tempting as it is to solely focus on your weaknesses, remember that your strengths also need some time just to get used to the question styles.
+There’s no point doing lots of work to strengthen your physics if you then don’t do so well in the biology that you think you’re stellar at.

-The BMAT website itself has a list of assumed topics – so focus on feeling confident with those rather than trying to understand topics outside of the scope that may come up randomly.
-The BMAT isn’t to test who is the most widely read, after all.
+The BMAT website itself has a list of assumed topics – so focus on feeling confident with those, rather than trying to understand topics outside of the scope that may come up randomly.
+The BMAT isn’t intended to test who is the most widely read, after all.

-Section 1 in particular can be difficult to do in time, especially if you want a while to consider your answers – so make sure you practice questions with the same amount of time the real exam would afford you.
-There’s no point getting all the answers to the practice questions correct if you’ve done it over a week.
+Section 1 in particular can be difficult to complete in time, especially if you want a while to consider your answers – so make sure you practise questions with the same amount of time that the real exam would afford you.
+There’s no point getting all of the answers to the practice questions correct if you’ve done it over a week.

-In the same way, try and spread your practice questions out so that you always have a fresh supply of questions to come to rather than constantly practising the same ones.
-Work out how many potential questions you have at your disposal and ration them out depending on how long you have until the exam, aiming to finish a couple of days before the date so you can do last minute revision on any niggles.
+In the same way, try to spread out your practice questions so that you always have a fresh supply of questions to come to, rather than constantly practising the same ones.
+Work out how many potential questions you have at your disposal and ration them out depending on how long you have until the exam.
+Aim to finish a couple of days before the date, so you can do last minute revision on any niggles.

-Remember to rest.
-The BMAT isn’t the be all and end all of what you have to do when applying, so don’t let everything else fall by the wayside.
-You are more important than your BMAT grade – and if you go into the exam feeling well rested, well-fed and confident, you’re automatically a step ahead of the person who spent the last month endlessly cramming questions.
+Remember to rest!
+The BMAT isn’t the be all and end all of applying, so don’t let everything else fall by the wayside.
+You are more important than your BMAT grade – and if you go into the exam feeling well rested, well fed and confident, you’ll automatically be a step ahead of the person who spent the last month endlessly cramming questions.